-The Materials Used in Class I Fillings: Which Is Right for You?
+The Materials Used in Class I Fillings

 When it comes to dental restorations, selecting the right material for your filling is crucial for both durability and aesthetics.
 Class I fillings are commonly used to repair decay on the chewing surfaces of molars and premolars, and various materials can be used depending on your needs.
 At Dazzle Dental Clinic, our expert team carefully considers factors such as longevity, appearance, and patient preference when recommending the best filling material.
+For an overview of how Class I fillings compare to Class II, see our Class I vs II guide.

 What Are Class I Fillings?

-While Class I cavities often form as a result of poor oral hygiene or sugary diets, timely treatment with the right filling material can restore the tooth to full function and prevent further decay.
+Class I fillings are restorations applied to the pits and fissures of molars and premolars — areas particularly vulnerable to plaque accumulation and decay.
 At Dazzle Dental Clinic, we prioritize early diagnosis and minimally invasive treatment to preserve as much of the natural tooth structure as possible, in line with our biomimetic dentistry philosophy.

 Types of Materials Used in Class I Fillings

 When selecting a filling material, several factors come into play, including the location of the cavity, patient preference, aesthetic concerns, and budget.
-Here are the most commonly used materials for Class I fillings:

 1. Composite Resin: Aesthetic and Durable